driessenslucas/researchproject/Thesis.md

 **Motor Kit:** https://www.dfrobot.com/product-1487.html

-  - This alternative motor acts as 360-degree servo motor, which would be perfect for getting those precise movements.
+  - This alternative motor acts as a 360-degree servo motor, which would be perfect for getting those precise movements.
 And it works with the Arduino servo library, so it would be easy to implement.
-  This would Definitely be a better choice than the motors I used in my project!!
+  This would definitely be a better choice than the motors I used in my project.

 #### Sensor Selection
 \
 \
-As for the sensors stay with the HC-SR04 ultrasonic sensors, but I consider adding a top down camera to the whole setup.
+As for the sensors, stay with the HC-SR04 ultrasonic sensors, but I consider adding a top down camera to the whole setup.
 This might be difficult to implement in the simulation, but it would be such a great addition to the real-world setup.

 As seen in this image: \ref{fig:selfdrawntopdown}